 In 2003, products containing kava were banned in most European countries, because of concerns about its possible toxic effects on the liver.
 In Australia, all products containing kava were temporarily withdrawn, following the death of one person from liver failure.

-This restriction was withdrawn after review by the Therapeutic Goods Administration in 2005 and, as a result, products containing standardised amounts of kava such as supplements and teabags, are available in Australia.
-Products containing kava can be used for stress, anxiety and insomnia, although it is advised that you contact a healthcare professional before taking kava in this way.
+This restriction was withdrawn after a review by the Therapeutic Goods Administration in 2005.
+As a result of that review, products with standardised amounts of kava, such as in supplements and teabags, are available in Australia.

 Seek medical advice for kava symptoms

-Consumers should immediately seek medical advice if they experience any symptoms while taking preparations containing kava, which include:
+Immediately seek medical advice if you experience any symptoms while taking preparations containing kava.
+Symptoms may include:

 - appetite loss

 - abdominal pains